splanck/vlibc/README.md

 Its design keeps things simple and favors static linking so binaries remain self-contained.

-A minimal libc replacement for UNIX-like systems.

-The library includes wrappers for file I/O, memory management, processes, threading, networking and other core functionality.
+Designed as a minimal libc implementation for UNIX-like systems, vlibc packs only the most essential runtime components needed by portable C programs.
+Key features include:

+- File I/O wrappers
+- Process creation and control
+- Threading primitives
+- Networking sockets
+- Dynamic loading
+- Environment variable handling

 Build the static library with: